PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Doing_A_Thing.md

 ### Multi-threaded processing on CPU

 You can use either single-threaded CPU-based image processing or multi-threaded image processing.
-Multithreading is performed using logger and agent functions, which specified in this [section](https://polinasavelyeva.github.io/ImageProcessing/reference/global-agents.html).
+Multithreading is performed using logger and agent functions, which is specified in this [section](https://polinasavelyeva.github.io/ImageProcessing/reference/global-agents.html).

 Four of them are implemented:

 * Logger, which is used to inform user about status of operations, i.e work of another agents
-* Saver agent, which save images stored in queue and send messages to logger
+* Saver agent, which is used to save images stored in queue and to send messages to logger
-* Processing agent, which process images stored in queue using specified transformation and and send messages to logger
+* Processing agent, which is used to process images stored in queue using specified transformation and to send messages to logger
-* Full processing agent, which do both saving and processing
+* Full processing agent, which does both saving and processing

 ### Simple CPU Example